Low back pain - chronic

 - Narcotics or opioids when the pain is severe

-If your pain does not improve with medicine, physical therapy, and other treatments, your doctor may recommend an epidural injection.
+If your pain does not improve with medicine, physical therapy, and other treatments, your provider may recommend an epidural injection.

 Spinal surgery is considered only if you have nerve damage or the cause of the back pain does not heal after a long time.